Dmitriyrus99/ferum_customs/README.md

 ### ferum_customs

-Ferum Customs extends ERPNext with a simple service management module.
-It adds documents for keeping a register of serviced equipment, creating service requests and logging performed work.
-These documents are connected via a workflow that drives a request from "Открыта" to "Закрыта".
+Ferum Customs adds a service management layer to ERPNext.
+The app helps keep a registry of serviced equipment, register incoming requests and collect reports about the work performed.
+All documents are linked so that a Service Request always refers to a Service Object and can be closed with a Service Report.
+The workflow takes a request from "Открыта" to "Закрыта".

-Key DocTypes:
+Key DocTypes and their relations:

 - **Service Object** — equipment or site that requires maintenance.
 - **Service Request** — a ticket linked to a Service Object describing required